dbt-labs/docs.getdbt.com/website/blog/2024-07-08-building-your-semantic-layer-in-pieces.md

 We’re here to discuss another way, building a Semantic Layer in pieces, and our goal is to make sure you derive increased leverage and velocity from each step on your journey.
 If you’re eager to start building, but like most busy analytics engineers have limited bandwidth, this one is especially for you.

-## System of a Noun: deciding what happens where
+## System of a noun: deciding what happens where

 When you’re using the dbt Semantic Layer, you want to _minimize_ _the modeling that exists outside of dbt_.
 Eliminate it completely if you can.
 Why?